Accessibility Infiltration

 Someone genuinely not interested in the cause of bettering the lives of disabled people, who is extracting the image of minorities to gain some kind of clout or perhaps even something more perverse, won’t understand that struggle, won’t understand the reality that we contend with, on either side of that struggle.
 This is why migrating away from diagnosis and more towards free association with how we approach the reality of being disabled and its relationship to technology is so important.
 I don’t know how this migrates necessarily to implementation in software and media, but I do think it does plant a question in all of our minds - how am I grounding my struggle in my own relationship to existence?
 Sometimes this can seem a bit difficult because video games are ultimately fantasies, but there is a real relation being constructed through our involvement in them.
 The video game constructs worlds through its I/O cycle as it interacts with our subjective experience and through that we can engage in social realities elsewhere.
 The alienation from these shared media worlds in public spaces is ultimately what drove many disabled people in this direction, if even just being isolated from the experience of it.

 What concerns me is it comes at a terrible time where the discussion of “fakers” of disability online is all over the place and in the critical eye.
 So while we are all on the same page about it in ideology, we have to be mindful in practice, especially when its easy to focus on various parts of the story that really capture the fraud, such as the injury.
-This whole incident has given me a serious pause to how we analyze “imposters” in disability communities.
+This whole incident has given me a serious pause to how we analyze “impostors” in disability communities.
 Before this incident, I thought of them as disruptors who were forcing what was disabled vs non-disabled to become ambiguous, and therefore causing anxiety and panic without an ability to fit it into the existing ontology of difference.
 This introduced chaos into the boundary between disability and non-disabled.
 But afterwards, I really can observe what kind of destruction it has caused in this case, since in many other cases it can also be part of the picture that disrupts these very relations with medicalism.
 Through this level of infiltration we essentially lost part of what it meant to be “disabled” and we have to ask ourselves, how do we reclaim that from what was taken, especially those that infiltrate deeply through core assumptions we take for granted.
 If there’s one thing I learned at all, its that ableism is where you least expect it or want it to be.

 Rereading the article too, it really occurs to me now as well how the infiltrator abused deafness as a function to make their cover more believable, which of course is despicable, but also something to think about.
 Disability, authenticity, trust; these things are also being constructed through the relationship built through accessibility, in a very physical manner through the composition of computers, bodies and social structures.
 It is very easy to take accessibility for granted and again its scary to think that it might become an interface for inspection.